 FERC General Rate Case.
 Paiute Pipeline Company ("Paiute"), a subsidiary of the Company, filed a general rate case with the FERC in February 2009.
 The filing fulfilled an obligation from the settlement agreement reached in the 2005 Paiute general rate case.
 The application requested an increase in operating revenues of approximately \$3.9 million.
 In accordance with FERC requirements, the requested new rates went into effect in September 2009, subject to refund.
 In April 2010, the FERC approved an offer of settlement from Paiute which resolved all issues related to its general rate case.
 The settlement provides for an increase of approximately \$900,000 in Paiute's annual operating income.
-Paiute has been accruing a liability for the difference between the requested rates and the anticipated settlement rates since September 2009.
-As of March 31, 2010, Paiute has accrued approximately \$2 million for refunds to customers.
+Paiute accrued a liability for the difference between the requested rates and the anticipated settlement rates since September 2009 and refunded the amounts in the second quarter of 2010.

 Arizona energy efficiency and decoupling proceeding.
 The Arizona Corporation Commission ("ACC") convened a series of workshops starting in 2009 to evaluate "rate and regulatory incentives" and establish standards to promote energy efficiency and conservation for utility customers.
 In conjunction with these workshops, Southwest and other interested parties submitted proposed regulations to the ACC in June 2009.
 Rate designs which would decouple revenues from customer usage were the topic of much discussion in the proceeding, and were incorporated in several of the parties' draft regulations.
-Additional workshops directly pertaining to revenue decoupling were recently held and will continue through the second quarter with a final decision outlining the related regulations expected by year-end.
+Additional workshops directly pertaining to revenue decoupling continue to be held and ACC action outlining the related regulations is expected by year-end.